LTLA/gesel-manuscript/paper.md

 We expect one set of files per species, meaning that only the relevant files are transferred to the client when one species (usually human or mouse) is of interest.

 We apply some standard tricks to reduce the transfer size of the database files, particularly for the mappings between sets and their genes.
-We convert all sets and genes into integer identifiers to avoid handling large, arbitrarily named strings.
+We convert all sets and genes into integer identifiers to avoid handling large arbitrarily named strings.
 For each set, we sort the gene identifiers and store the differences between adjacent values, decreasing the number of digits (and bytes) that need to be stored and transferred.
 `gesel` will then recover the gene identifiers by computing a cumulative sum for each set on the client machine.
 The same approach is used to shrink the mappings from each gene to the identifiers of the sets in which it belongs.
 Finally, we compress all files to be transferred, relying on the `pako` library [@pako] to perform decompression in the browser.

 By default, `gesel` uses a simple database that incorporates gene sets from the Gene Ontology [@ashburner2000go] and (for human and mouse) the majority of MSigDB [@liberzon2011molecular].
-(To avoid potential issues, only the gene sets with permissive licensing are used here.)
+(To avoid potential issues, only the MSigDB gene sets with permissive licensing are used here.)
 This is currently hosted for free on GitHub without any need for a specialized backend server.
-However, application developers can easily point `gesel` to a different database by simply changing the URL used in the various function calls.
+However, application developers can easily point `gesel` to a different database by simply changing the URL used in the various HTTP requests.
-For example, we created a database of company-specific gene sets based on biomarker lists, custom signatures, etc., with some simple adjustments of the scripts in the feedstock repository.
+For example, we adapted the scripts in the feedstock repository to create a company-specific database of custom gene sets based on biomarker lists and other signatures.
 This is hosted inside our internal network for querying by our in-house applications.

 # Demonstration